wanghongfei/ButterFly/README.md

 * The -- argument terminates options.
 * The - option is typically used to represent one of the standard input streams.

+### The GUN style of command-line arguments
+Based on the POSIX style, GUN style adds double-hyphen arguments like '--verbose'.